nikkirosenbloom/final_project/README.md

 ### The International Consortium of Investigative Journalists (ICIJ) released [data](icij-solitary-voices-final-dataset-for-publication.csv) of nearly 8500 Immigration and Customs Enforcement detention incident reports from 2012 to 2017.
 This data set taught me that ICE yields more power than I realized – especially in under Trump's administration.
 The scope of its authority allows its officers to isolate detainees for essentially any reason without justification.
 These reasons are often rooted in racial discrimination and other personal beliefs.

 ### As I interrogated and analyzed the data, I noticed certain trends in the detention centers in different states.
-Overall, I learned about the process of solitary confinement and ICE's corrosive objectivity at the forefront of the detention centers.
+Overall, I learned more about the process of solitary confinement and ICE's corrosive objectivity at the forefront of the detention centers.

 I obtained this data from the International Consortium of Investigative Journalists (ICIJ) that was attached in their [article published in 2019](https://www.icij.org/investigations/solitary-voices/about-the-solitary-voices-data/).
 After I downloaded the CSV file, I imported it into Google Sheets and  used its functions to interrogate and analyze the data.